zhengk30/xv6-labs-2024/lab1.md

 The overall idea is pretty straghitforward by following the diagram given in the linked post.
 Specifically, an overall "root" process starts by creating a pipe to its child for sending numbers from 2 to 280, and its child recursively sends the sieved numbers down to its child.
 Be careful with the opened fds.
 Failing to close any redundant fds would break the sieve pretty quickly.

 ## `find`
 Logic in `ls.c` can be largely reused for implementing `find`.
 Just be careful with not recursing into `.` and `..`.
 If the search path refers to a file, then do a file name comparison with the target file name (additional logic for extracting the file name from a absolute path is needed).

+## `xargs`
+Essentially, `xargs` is used to make output to `stdout` available to `stdin` for the next command to read.
+The main difficulty for this task is to format the argument list properly.
+Specifically,
+- When there's only one line of input, execute the command with the specified arguments.
+- When there're multiple lines of input, execute each line with the given command separately.
+So careful handling of the arguments based on the presence of newline characters is needed.